Suharshith/Connected_Hearts/README.md

-# Marriage Bureau Fullstack Website
+# connected hearts Fullstack Website

 A complete marriage bureau website built with React frontend and Spring Boot backend, using MongoDB for data storage.